Mount Ashland Ski Area Expansion

+The Mount Ashland Ski Area Expansion refers to a long-debated proposal by the Mount Ashland Association (MAA) to enlarge the ski area onto adjacent U.S. Forest Service land near Ashland, Oregon.
+First introduced in 1998, the plan included new ski terrain, a chairlift, a warming hut, and expanded parking.
+The proposal triggered extensive legal and environmental scrutiny due to its potential impact on old-growth forests, unstable terrain, and sensitive wildlife in the Ashland watershed.
+Over two decades, the expansion underwent multiple environmental reviews, court rulings, and public comment periods before partial implementation began in 2013.
+The approved project remains part of the ski area's master plan, though no further development has occurred as of 2020.

 History

-In 1998, the Mount Ashland Association (MAA) proposed an expansion of the Mount Ashland Ski Area on federal lands generally west and downslope of the existing ski area in the Middle Branch watershed of the East Fork of Ashland Creek.
-The proposal included construction of a second lodge near the base of the glacial moraine known as "The Bowl," a new chairlift in the Middle Branch watershed serving 72 acre of new intermediate and advanced terrain, and 200 additional parking spaces.
+In 1998, the Mount Ashland Association proposed an expansion of the Mount Ashland Ski Area on federal lands generally west and downslope of the existing ski area in the Middle Branch watershed of the East Fork of Ashland Creek.
+The proposal included construction of a warming hut near the base of the glacial moraine known as "The Bowl," a new chairlift in the Middle Branch watershed serving 72 acre of new intermediate and advanced terrain, and 200 additional parking spaces.

 Local conservation groups objected to the expansion plan, citing concerns about the effects of soil erosion on streams and wetlands in Ashland's Municipal Watershed, as well as concerns for the Old-growth forest, Inventoried roadless area and sensitive wildlife such as the Pacific fisher (animal) that exist in the proposed expansion area.

-In February 2000, the United States Forest Service issued a draft Environmental Impact Statement (EIS) considering the MAA expansion proposal.
+In February 2000, the United States Forest Service issued a draft Environmental Impact Statement (EIS) considering the Mt.
+Ashland expansion proposal.
 The draft EIS drew over 6,000 public comments, about half of which supported the MAA plan and half opposed.

-In June 2001, Jack Williams, supervisor of the Rogue River-Siskiyou National Forest, announced preparation of a second draft EIS to address substantive public comment regarding alternatives to the MAA proposal.
+In June 2001, Jack Williams, supervisor of the Rogue River-Siskiyou National Forest, announced preparation of a second draft EIS to address substantive public comment regarding alternatives to the Mt.
+Ashland proposal.

 In July 2003, the Forest Service issued its second draft EIS on expansion, this one with a broader range of alternatives.
 The first option was no action.
-The second option was the MAA's expansion proposal.
-The third option would develop half of the MAA proposal on the east side of the Middle Branch watershed, and avoid development on the west side of that creek, thereby reducing impacts to the McDonald Peak Inventoried roadless area.
+The second option was Mt.
+Ashland's expansion proposal.
+The third option would develop half of the Mt.
+Ashland proposal on the east side of the Middle Branch watershed, and avoid development on the west side of that creek, thereby reducing impacts to the McDonald Peak Inventoried roadless area.
 The fourth option would develop new ski facilities east of the existing ski area on "The Knoll," instead of in the Middle Branch watershed.
 The fifth option was a community proposal to develop the ski area largely within its existing footprint.
-The sixth option slightly modified the MAA proposal with different ski run placement and a wetland crossing design introduced by the Forest Service.
-The second draft EIS drew a similar level of public comment as the first one, with about 50 percent favouring the MAA plan and half opposed or supportive of other alternatives.
+The sixth option slightly modified the Mt.
+Ashland proposal with different ski run placement and a wetland crossing design introduced by the Forest Service.
+The second draft EIS drew a similar level of public comment as the first one, with about 50 percent favoring the Mt.
+Ashland plan and half opposed or supportive of other alternatives.